Thinking of eating grilled chicken breasts for dinner later? Well, you may want to add herbs and spices to make it a little healthier for your gut!

 If you think about it, adding more herbs and spices is not really much of a compromise in your meals.

-They can enhance the taste and flavour of your food and at the same time, they offer a wide range of health benefits to secure your longevity.
+They can enhance the taste and flavor of your food, and at the same time, they offer a wide range of health benefits to secure your longevity.

 - 30 servings per container; serving size of 2 vegan capsules.

 - Comprised of organic turmeric root 1,000 mg, turmeric extract 95%, standardized Curcuminoids 150 mg, and organic ginger root 10 mg.

 - Inclusion of BioPerine black pepper extract 20 mg increases curcumin absorption by 2000%.